GrayRobert/GettingAndCleaningData/CodeBook.md

 ###Variables

 1.  subject.id - The unique identifier of the volunteer performing the activity (1 - 30)
-2.  activity - The type of activity performed
+2.  activity - The type of activity being performed
     +   WALKING
     +   WALKING_UPSTAIRS
     +   WALKING_DOWNSTAIRS